Understanding Principal Component Analysis (PCA): Theory

 \end{align*}

-We are now interested not in the magnitude of the coefficient vector $\bm{w}$, but in the ratio of its components (i.e., the direction of the projection axis).
-So, we impose the constraint $\bm{w}^\T \bm{w} = 1$ on the coefficient vector.
-Then, the problem of finding the principal components changes to the following optimization problem.
+What we are interested in is not the magnitude of the coefficient vector $\bm{w}$, but the ratio of its components (that is, the direction of the projection axis).
+Therefore, we impose the constraint $\bm{w}^\T \bm{w} = 1$ on the coefficient vector.
+Then, the problem of finding the principal component changes to the following optimization problem.

 \begin{align*}